Apricot-S/majsoulrpa/README.md

 A Robotic Process Automation (RPA) framework for Mahjong Soul (雀魂)

-This project is a fork of **[Cryolite's majsoul-rpa](https://github.com/Cryolite/majsoul-rpa)**, but has been completely redesigned using the Proactor pattern.
+This project is a fork of **[Cryolite's majsoul-rpa](https://github.com/Cryolite/majsoul-rpa)**, but has been completely redesigned based on the Proactor pattern.

 ⚠️ **No compatibility is guaranteed** with the original implementation.
 While some internal ideas and major class names were borrowed, the architecture and codebase are entirely new.